Quick Answer: Should You Hire An AI Prompt Engineer?

 A prompt engineer can be enough when the architecture already works and the model mostly has the right context.
 Good examples include improving a support-answer prompt, standardizing sales-call summaries, making an internal assistant follow a stricter tone, creating prompt templates for a content workflow, building test cases for a classification task, or refining agent instructions after the engineering foundation is stable.

-A strong prompt specialist should also tell you when the problem is not prompt-related.
+A strong prompt specialist should also tell you when the issue is not prompt-related.
 If they never ask about source data, retrieval quality, user permissions, evals, latency, model cost, or product workflow, they may be optimizing text while the system problem remains unsolved.

 When You Need An LLM Engineer Instead